MicrosoftDocs/windows-itpro-docs/windows/client-management/client-tools/manage-device-installation-with-group-policy.md

 1. Make sure your printer is plugged in and installed.

-1. To open Device Manager, click the Start button, type mmc devmgmt.msc in the Start Search box, and then press ENTER; or search for Device Manager as application.
+1. To open Device Manager, select the Start button, type mmc devmgmt.msc in the Start Search box, and then press ENTER; or search for Device Manager as application.

 1. Device Manager starts and displays a tree representing all of the devices detected on your computer.
 At the top of the tree is a node with your computers name next to it.
 Lower nodes represent the various categories of hardware into which your computers devices are grouped.